zanreal-labs/legal/en/legal/privacy.md

 - **ZanReal Labs Customers**.
 We disclose information with our Customers when using our Services, in accordance with our contractual obligations.
 For example, if you join a ZanReal Labs Customer team within our Services, certain information about you including your name, contact information, and profile image may become accessible to that Customer and other individuals with whom the Customer shares access.
 If you are a Customer managing authorized users within our Services, such as an account administrator or team owner, we may share authorized user information for the purpose of facilitating Services-related requests.

-- **ZanReal Labs Partners and Event Sponsors**.
-We engage with several partners, such as third-party advertising networks, integration service partners, event sponsors, and resellers.
+- **ZanReal Labs Partners**.
+We engage with several partners, such as third-party advertising networks, integration service partners, and resellers.
 We may share information with them to provide and support our Services, and to conduct our Marketing Activities.

 - **Third-Party Service Providers**.
 We disclose information with third-party service providers that require access to information to support our operations and delivery of our Sites and Services.
 The third parties that ZanReal Labs discloses your information with may include: